esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 The Arlec Grid Connect Smart Plug In Socket With Energy Meter uses a WB2S module with BK7231T chip (a variant of bk72xx) and is supplied with Tuya firmware.
 As at the time of writing, they can be flashed without disassembly or soldering [using cloudcutter](#Using-Cloudcutter).

 NOTE: apparently from approx. May 2023 Bunning is now selling "series 2" units, which use a CB2S module.
+These are clearly labelled as series 2 in bottom right corner of the box, and on the unit.

 Bunnings also have similar-looking Arlec Grid Connect variations:
      - PC192HA with USB,